-Kentucky’s child abuse rate has increased, according to the latest national report, with the commonwealth now nearly doubling the national child abuse rate.
-The “Child Maltreatment 2023” report, released this year by the U.S. Department of Health & Human Services Children’s Bureau, found the rate of child maltreatment victims in Kentucky was 14.2 per 1,000…
+Kentucky’s child abuse rate is one of the highest in the U.S., according to the latest national report, with the commonwealth now nearly doubling the national child abuse rate.
+The “Child Maltreatment 2024” report, released this year by the U.S. Department of Health & Human Services Children’s Bureau, found the rate of child maltreatment victims…

 It’s not just kids back in class.
 School is now in session for germs — viruses and bacteria that cause illnesses that make your child (or you) sick.
 Most common illnesses can be prevented with regular hand-washing and not sharing food utensils and drinks.
 As a parent, what do you need to watch for?
 Here…